traaitt/zny-nomp/README.md

 [![Build Status](https://travis-ci.com/ROZ-MOFUMOFU-ME/zny-nomp.svg?branch=main)](https://travis-ci.org/ROZ-MOFUMOFU-ME/zny-nomp)
 [![CircleCI](https://circleci.com/gh/ROZ-MOFUMOFU-ME/zny-nomp/tree/main.svg?style=svg)](https://circleci.com/gh/ROZ-MOFUMOFU-ME/zny-nomp/tree/main)

-This is a Yescrypt, YesPoWer, Lyra2REv2, sha256d and more algo mining pool based off of Node Open Mining Portal.
+This is a Yescrypt, YesPoWer, Lyra2REv2, sha256d, Quark, x11 and more algo mining pool based off of Node Open Mining Portal.

 #### Production Usage Notice
 This is beta software.
 All of the following are things that can change and break an existing ZNY-NOMP setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data. *Only tagged releases are considered stable.*